 clause.

-In BigQuery, the external bucket is mapped to an actual dataset, users-reporting
+For BigQuery, an external dataset is mapped to an actual dataset, users_reporting

 CREATE TABLE `MQL_USERS` AS SELECT *